GeeBee C-8 Eightster

-The C-8 Eightster was a single-engine airliner developed by Granville Brothers Aircraft that did not go into production.
+The C-8 Eightster was a single-engine airliner developed by Granville Brothers Aircraft which did not go into production.

 Design and development

-The C-8 was an uncompleted design for a single-engine airliner, a wire-braced low-wing monoplane with conventional landing gear and a radial engine.
-Entry was from a small left rear door in the fuselage.
+The C-8 was an uncompleted design for a single-engine airliner.
+It was a wire-braced low-wing monoplane with fixed landing gear and a radial engine.
+Passenger entry was via a small door on the left hand side of the fuselage.
 Passenger visibility came from three semi-circular windows along each side.
-The main landing gear was faired similar to the Gee-Bee racers.
+The main landing gear was faired, similar to the Gee-Bee racers.

 The Granville brothers also designed a series of sportster derivatives, including the C-4 Fourster and C-6 Sixster.
 The C-8 was the only one to be constructed, being partially completed by the time the company went into liquidation.